bennyrubin/agentic-ebpf/pebble-server/README.md

 ---

-## Docker-based Parallel Experiments
+## Docker-based Experiments

-To accelerate large experiment sweeps on a single host, a container image is provided that bundles the compiled binaries and a baseline Pebble dataset.
+To accelerate large experiment sweeps on a single host, a container image is provided that bundles the compiled binaries.
+Each container keeps its own logs/results under `/results`, while sharing the same eBPF build cache.
-Docker’s copy-on-write layers ensure each container gets an isolated, writable view of the database without duplicating the SSTables.

 1. **Build the image**